 Do I have to wait until license renewal to report my continuing education credits to the electronic tracking system?

 No, you can report your hours free of charge anytime during the biennium by registering for the Free Basic Account.
 The Department encourages you to report early to avoid a delay in the license renewal process.
 For more information please visit www.CEatRenewal.com.
 Please note, if you take a course from a Florida Board approved Provider they are required to report on your behalf.
 If you take a course from a National organization it is your responsibility to report completion.
 There may be other ways for you to obtain credit towards continuing education required for license renewal.
 For specific approved methods of obtaining continuing education for your profession please review the Board rules by visiting www.flhealthsource.gov

 No, subscriptions remain optional.
 There are a number of services you can receive by subscribing, however, it is optional.

 You do however need to report your hours.
 You can always search for courses, report your hours, and view your course history free of charge by creating a Free Basic Account

 No, the 7 day free trial is a trial period for the paid subscription service to determine if you would like to subscribe.
 The Free Basic Account is a free account and does not require you to give credit card information.
 This account allows you to view your course history and report CE hours free of charge during the two year biennium.
-To create a Free Basic Account you can login to your MQA Services account using your user id and password at www.flhealthsource.gov OR you can visit www.CEatRenewal.com and choose option 2.
+To create a Free Basic Account you can login to your MQA Services account at www.flhealthsource.gov OR you can visit www.CEatRenewal.com and choose option 2.